SirMorfield/video-doorbell/progress.md

 - `Indoor station`			Select best sound and video codecs

 ## TODO
-- `Touchscreen computer`	Select clients by scrolling
-- `Touchscreen computer`	On startup stop all calls that might be dangling from a unexpected shutdown
 - `Other`					Some remote popup when one of the clients is not connected
 - `Touchscreen computer`	Fix not rebooting correctly
 - `Touchscreen computer`	Disable cursor